The Chain Letter

 Unless…

-Unless someone from outside my house could bring me supplies.
+Unless someone could bring me supplies.
 And money.
-Could doctors come here for house calls, so I could remain living here, out of a job but keeping in touch with the outside world?
+If doctors came here for house calls, I could live here, out of a job, and keep in touch with the outside world.
+And I’d have to do all my own indoor home repairs.
 If someone else entered my house, could they leave again, or would they be trapped inside this weird reality warp with me?

-I might have enough money from my trust fund, along with all my savings, to live here permanently.
-Especially if I got financial experts to invest my money and grow my nest egg.
+I had enough money from my trust fund, along with all my savings, to live here permanently.
+Especially if I got financial experts to invest the money and grow my nest egg.
 Folks could deliver things to my front door and leave with nothing amiss.
 But I could not let anyone inside the house, lest they be trapped here with me.
-What of doctors making house calls?
-I’d have to meet them outside, in that toxic wasteland.
-To the doctor, everything would appear normal, while I would be dodging all manner of danger.
+I’d have to meet friends or a visiting doctor outside, in that toxic wasteland.
+To them, everything would appear normal, while I would be dodging all manner of dangers.

-As I opened it, I confronted that hot, stinking wind.
-A massive aircraft of some sort – saucer shaped and firing blinding blue rays at something on the ground, hovered a few miles away.
+As I opened it, I confronted that hot, stinking wind again.
+A massive aircraft of some sort – saucer shaped and firing blinding blue light rays at something on the ground, hovered a few miles away.
 Was that an alien spacecraft?
 Invaders?
 At my scorched, pocked curb sat the delivery car, looking quite normal.
 Soon, Salim, the usual delivery guy, approached me with a grease-stained bag.
 I stepped just over the threshold to accept it, being careful that he remained completely outside.
 After a brief exchange of pleasantries, he returned to his car while I closed the door.
-I hurried to the window and saw him climb in and drive away.
+I hurried to the window and watched him climb into his car and drive away.

 It worked!
 I opened the bag, and there was a perfect batch of Ned’s signature greasy fish and chips!
 I sat down in front of the main window and feasted while relishing the normalcy of life throughout the neighborhood – at least from here.
-A lump formed in my throat as I felt grateful that the world outside was still intact and that Salim wasn’t harmed during the food delivery.
+A lump formed in my throat - I felt so grateful that the world outside was still intact and that Salim wasn’t harmed.

 I calmed as I ate, and my mind turned to the bigger question I’d been ignoring thus far.
 Why had this happened in the first place?
 What had I done to deserve this calamity, this threat to my very survival?
 Was there some huge karmic debt I had to re—

 The chain letter!
 That had to be it!
-It said that if I destroyed or discarded the letter without sending out two more letters, misfortune and calamity would follow!
+It said that if I destroyed or discarded the letter or broke the chain, misfortune and calamity would follow!
 I rushed to the bin and removed the tight ball of paper.
-I gingerly flattened it out, the best I could, and fetched paper and pen.
-The phone book wasn’t where I’d thought it was, and it took a frenetic search through my parlor and kitchen until I found it atop the microwave in the kitchen.
-I’d never been so happy to hold a phone book in my life!
+I gingerly flattened it out, as best I could, and fetched paper and pen.
+The phone book wasn’t where I’d thought it was, and I undertook a frenetic search through my parlor and kitchen until I found it on the microwave in the kitchen.
+I’d never been so happy to hold a phone book!

 I picked two names at random – Nathan Cunningham and Betty Harrigan.
 An hour later, both letters were written and signed.
 I re-read both of them, over and over, making sure they were faithful copies of the original.
 I had three remaining envelopes in the drawer, so I filled out the addresses on two of them.

 Stamps!
-Stamps – I rummaged through one drawer after another.
-I found one sheet of holiday greeting stamps with a single stamp remaining.
-Precious as pure gold, I affixed it to the first envelope.
-On and on I searched, getting more and more frantic, until I found a full book of stamps I’d forgotten about, in the top desk drawer in my study.
+I rummaged through one drawer after another.
+I found one sheet of holiday greeting stamps with a single stamp remaining - precious as gold.
+I affixed it to the first envelope.
+On and on I searched, getting more frantic until I found a full book of stamps I’d forgotten about, in the top desk drawer in my study.
 Done!

 I finished my fish and chips and considered how I might find a mailbox.
-Postal delivery staff now refused to take outgoing mail from the mailbox, so I'd have to do this myself.
+Postal delivery staff refused to take outgoing mail from the mailbox, so I'd have to do this myself.
 But how?
-And now that I had crinkled and trashed the letter after I had originally read it, would my plan work?
-Or was I already doomed, with no way to redeem myself?
+My heart sank with a new fear - that I might be doomed no matter what I did.
+After all, I'd originally discarded the letter.

 After a few deep breaths, I opened the door, letting in the hot wind and the sun’s hazy glare.
-I trained my binocs on the terrain before me.
-Will post boxes exist in the far future?
-How about mail, itself, with paper envelopes and stamps?
+I trained my binocs on the terrain before me, in the hope that post boxes still exist in the far future.

-There was a battle going on somewhere in the city.
+There was a battle going on over the city.
 Two enormous craft hovered in the sky.
-They looked gray and tan in color – at least from what I could tell through the haze, since they were miles off.
-But rays occasionally fired from them, and follow-on explosions echoed among the buildings, taking perhaps a half minute to reach my ears with ground shaking thunder.
+From what I could discern through the haze, they appeared gray and tan in color.
+Both of them fired those bright blue rays.
+Follow-on explosions echoed among the buildings, taking perhaps a half minute to reach my ears with ground shaking thunder.

-I knew there’d been a mailbox at Linganore and Bethfield streets.
+I knew of a mailbox at Linganore and Bethfield streets.
 That was two blocks away – a right onto the sidewalk in front of my house, then one block, then a left at Bethfield, and one more block.
-With the door shut behind me, I set off along my own street – Umbarger, the heavy rake in my hand as I glanced about continuously in every direction for trouble.
+With the door shut behind me, I set off along my street, Umbarger, the rake in hand as I glanced about in every direction for trouble.

-The old neighborhood streets were still here, though an extremely tall, narrow building, its glass exterior smashed away, stood at the corner of Umbarger and Bethfield.
+The old neighborhood streets were still here, though a tall, narrow building, its glass exterior smashed away, stood at the corner of Umbarger and Bethfield.
 I made the left and trained my binoculars toward the next intersection.
-I nearly shouted with joy as the image came into focus!
+I shouted with joy as the image came into focus.

-There was a filthy, battered, old post box standing amid a chaos of scrub!
-Just where I remembered it!
+A filthy, battered, old post box stood where I remembered it!
 I took off running.
 Four hundred feet.
 Three hundred.
-I heard numerous clicking sounds around me, and my blood ran cold.
-I slowed down and looked to either side, where several of the enormous cockroaches had caught my scent, or felt my footfalls, or whatever, and they were now marching toward me from both sides!
+I heard those strange clicking sounds again, and my blood ran cold.
+Several of the enormous cockroaches had caught my scent, or felt my footfalls, or whatever, and they were now marching toward me from both sides!
 I reached the mailbox, pulled out the envelopes.
-The nearest roach was only fifty feet away!
+The nearest roach was fifty feet away!

 Jammed the envelopes in.
-Re-opened the lid to make sure they’d gone down.
+Re-opened the lid to make sure they’d slid down.
 I pulled out the original letter.
 Forty feet away.
 The beast was hissing, its mandibles clicking.
 Fumbled in my pocket for the lighter.
 Started flicking the knob.
 Again.
 Again.
 Thirty feet.
-It was now close enough to block the sun.
 A flame sprang up, and the letter ignited.
-I held it to spread the flames as quickly as possible.
+I held the page to spread the flames as quickly as possible.
 The whole page was being consumed, turning black.
 Twenty feet.
-I smelled a rotting stench from the bug and closed my eyes.
+I smelled a rotten stench from the huge beast and closed my eyes.

 The air felt suddenly cool.
 A pleasant breeze from my right.
 Birds sang.
-I opened my eyes and beheld my old neighborhood, just as I had remembered it.
-A young woman with ear buds jogged past, and she looked at me strangely.
-The metal rake was at my feet, and I wore oddly mismatched clothes along with my fishing vest, binoculars around my neck.
+I opened my eyes and beheld my old neighborhood, just as I remembered it.
+A young woman with ear buds jogged past.
+She glanced at me like I was a weirdo.
+The metal rake was at my feet, and I wore oddly mismatched clothes beneath with my fishing vest, the binoculars around my neck.

 “Yeah, I’m weird,” I felt like telling her, but didn’t...